 Be careful about that chip on your shoulder

-You may resent the way you have been treated by people in the past and nurtured a desire to get your own back.
+You may resent the way you have been treated by people in the past and nurture a desire to get your own back.
 The fact is, that carrying a chip on your shoulder probably does you no good at all.
-It can make you more aggressive, touchy and reactive that you want to be.
+It can make you more aggressive, touchy, and reactive than you want to be.
 You will probably end up alienating people and ultimately just causing yourself more problems.

 Can you identify your chip?